roman-milk/roman-milk.github.io/the-last-boy-scout.md

  "Yep."

  I passed by Max and Wendy.
 She was sitting in his lap while they chatted.
 "The other shelter's empty," I told him.
 "For that matter, looks like the worst of the storm is over.
 Your tent might be an even better choice."
-Report_Story #5